cybercongress/cyber/computing-the-knowledge.md

 \end(algorithm)\
 ```

 We understand that the ranking mechanism will always remain a red herring.
 This is why we expect to rely on the on-chain governance tools that can define the most suited mechanism at a given time.
-We suppose that the network can switch from one algorithm to another, not simply based on subjective opinion, but rather on economical a/b testing through 'hard spooning' of domain-specific [relevance-machine](relevance machines).
+We suppose that the networks can switch from one algorithm to another, not simply based on subjective opinion, but rather on economical a/b testing through 'hard spooning' of domain-specific [relevance-machine](relevance machines).

 cyber\~()Rank shields two design decisions which are of paramount importance: (1) it accounts for the current intention of the agents, and (2) it encourages rank inflation of [cyberlinks](cyberlinks).
 The first property ensures that cyber\~()Rank can not be gamed with.
-If an agent decides to devest and transfer tokens out of their account, the [relevance-machine](relevance machine) will adjust all the [cyberlinks](cyberlinks) relevant for this account per the current intentions of the agent.
+If an agent decides to transfer tokens out of their account, the [relevance-machine](relevance machine) will adjust all the [cyberlinks](cyberlinks) relevant for this account per the current intentions of the agent.
 And vice versa, if an agent transfers tokens into their account, all of the [cyberlinks](cyberlinks) submitted from this account will immediately gain more relevance.
 The second property is essential in order not to get cemented in the past.
 As new [cyberlinks](cyberlinks) are continuously added, they will dilute the rank of the already existing links proportionally.
 This property prevents a situation where new and better content has a lower rank simply because it was recently submitted.
 We expect these decisions to enable an inference quality for recently added content to the long tail of the [knowledge-graph](knowledge graph).

 We would love to discuss the problem of vote-buying.
 Vote-buying as an occurrence isn't that bad.
 The dilemmas with vote-buying appear within systems where voting affects the allocation of that systems inflation.
 For example, [Steem](http://ipfs.io/ipfs/QmepU77tqMAHHuiSASUvUnu8f8ENuPF2Kfs97WjLn8vAS3)
 or any fiat-state based system.
 Vote-buying can become easily profitable for an adversary that employs a zero-sum game without the necessity to add value.
 Our original idea of a decentralized search was based on this approach.
 But, we have rejected that idea, removing the incentive of the formation of the [content-oracle](content oracle) to the consensus level.
 In the environment where every participant must bring some value to the system to affect the predictive model, vote-buying becomes NP-hard problem.
 Therefore, becomes beneficial to the system.